 Finding Light in The Psalms and Proverbs

 What made it finally stick for me?
 Some of the best advice I was ever given, by my dear friend Amy Werner.
 She shared with me a plan to read through the Psalms and Proverbs in an entire month.
 It seemed like a hard plan, but I needed to be pushed.
 Slowly, as I pressed forward and tried her methods, I started to see a light—a consistency in gaining insight and knowledge.
 The Psalms were starting to be written on my heart.
-I began to understand that the Psalms were a gift to me—words when I didn’t have them myself.
+I understood that the Psalms were a gift to me—words when I didn’t have them myself.
 Today I know that I can always turn to the Psalms and find my psalm—that one psalm that God speaks to my heart for me at just the right time and just the right circumstances.

 Worship and Story